OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/driving-instruction.en.md

 - the `rank` can be used as a "freshness" or "priority" field.
 If two instructions overriding each other are received (such as when a train sees two signals), the rank allows deciding which instruction should be prioritized.

-This is required to implement a number of signaling features, as well as stops, where the stop instruction is overriden by the restart instruction.
+This is required to implement a number of signaling features, as well as stops, where the stop instruction is overridden by the restart instruction.